visenze/visearch-widget-swift/README.md

 ### 7.5 Custom Search Bar

-To add "Search by Image" and "Search by Color" buttons to the UISearchBar, please refer to the `WidgetsExample` project > CustomSearchBarViewController class.
+You can add "Search by Image" and "Search by Color" buttons to the UISearchBar.

 <img src="./docs/images/custom_search.png">